moj-analytical-services/Rdbtools/README.md

 ## Installing Rdbtools

-If you do not already have one, you will need to get a github personal access token (**Be very careful with this token**).
-To get one:

- - Information on creating a github token can be found here: https://user-guidance.services.alpha.mojanalytics.xyz/github.html#generating-a-pat
- - Your github personal access token is equivalent to a username/password combination.
-Keep it safe, and ensure that you do not accidentally commit it to the analytical platform.
- - The above guidance link shows how to store the PAT safely as an environment variable, which makes the authentication easier.

 Then install laload with one of the the following commands:

- - If using renv: `renv::install("moj-analytical-services/Rdbtools")`
+ - If using renv v0.14 or greater: `renv::install("git@github.com:moj-analytical-services/Rdbtools.git")`
- - If not using renv: `devtools::install_github("moj-analytical-services/Rdbtools")` (you may need to install devtools first)
+ - If not using renv: `devtools::install_github("moj-analytical-services/Rdbtools")` (you may need to install devtools first, and will have to authenticate using a Github PAT - this is not recommended, but see AP guidance if you need to do this)

-If this returns an error you may need to specify the auth_token parameter as your github PAT string.

 You can use the same command to update the package, if it is changed on Github later.